 Emerson spent two seasons as minor league roving pitching instructor from 2013-14 after 10 years as a pitching coach at various levels.
 He joined the A's organization in 2003 as pitching coach at Single-A Modesto and served two seasons there before the A's moved their affiliate to Stockton.
-After two seasons with the Ports, Emerson had a five-year stint at Double-A Midland from 2007-11.
-He was promoted to Triple-A Sacramento in 2012 and spent one season with the River Cats.
+After two seasons with the Ports, Emerson had a four-year stint at Double-A Midland from 2007-10.
+He was promoted to Triple-A Sacramento in 2011 and spent two seasons with the River Cats.

 Emerson's coaching career began in the Pittsburgh Pirates organization in 2000 when he was named the pitching coach for the Pirates Gulf Coast Rookie League club at Bradenton.
 He spent two years in the GCL and one at Single-A Williamsport in 2002 before joining the A's organization.